 Other Murals

-In many cities, the modern-day graffiti movement started as a claim of urban territory by gangs but also as a response to political and social injustice.
-Therefore, I’m not surprised to have found Palermo’s most powerful murals in the Ballarò and Albergheria working-class neighborhoods as well as in the re-emerging Kalsa district.
+In many cities, the modern-day graffiti movement started as a claim of urban territory by gangs, but also as a response to political and social injustice.
+Therefore, I’m not surprised to have found Palermo’s most powerful murals in the Ballarò and Albergheria working-class neighborhoods, in the Brancaccio district, as well as in the re-emerging Kalsa.

 It is beyond the scope of this post to introduce them all.
 I would therefore like to refer you to my post Best Street Art in PALERMO.
 There you’ll find many amazing murals as well as extended information on the artists.